 - If your parent has remarried, provide information for your parent and your stepparent.

 - If your parents are divorced or separated, provide information for the parent with whom you lived for the majority of the past 12 months.
 If you spent equal time living with each parent, provide information for the parent who gave you the most financial support during the past 12 months.

 - If your parent is widowed, provide information for your parent.

 - If you are an independent student, provide information for yourself only.

-Dependent students who do not fall into any of these existing categories may want to refer to this handout for additional information.
+Dependent students who do not fall into any of these existing categories may want to refer to this page for additional information.

 - Your Social Security number or your Alien Registration Number if you are an immigrant without an SSN

-- Your (and your parents’) most recent federal income tax returns and W-2 forms
+- Your (and your parents’ or spouse's) most recent federal income tax returns and W-2 forms

 - Recent bank and investment statements

-- Records of untaxed income such as tips, welfare benefits, Social Security benefits, and veteran’s benefits
+- Records of untaxed income such as tips, welfare benefits, child support, Social Security benefits, and veterans benefits

 - Your FAFSA results will automatically be sent to the schools you list (up to 10 if you submit online or four if you submit on paper), and they can use them to further determine what financial aid you will be offered.